Cyfrin/Updraft/courses/advanced-foundry/4-merkle-airdrop/17-modifying-the-tests/+page.md

 airdrop.claim(user, amountToCollect, proof, v, r, s);
 ```

-Afterward, we can verify that the test passes: the user's balance increases as expected, indicating that the `gasPayer` successfully claimed the tokens on the user's behalf.
+Afterward, we can verify that the test passes: the user's balance increases as expected, indicating that the `gasPayer` successfully claimed the tokens on the `user`'s behalf.

 [Back to top](#top)